On Love and Labor

 What am I withholding?
 A modest and not totally irrelevant confession: I don’t want you to know that I broke up with a girl in high school that I was crazy in love with, because I was so terrified of her beauty, and the hold it had over me.
 In hindsight, to allow myself to love her would have been too strenuous, the fear of loss or abandonment too overpowering.
 A fascinating read of Freud’s death drive is that it is as much about control as the atavistic longing of our material being to return to dust.
 The death drive is the Super author—the one who wants to settle things on its own terms, including the terms of its death.
 I killed my love for her like a suicide.
 I fell on my own sword rather than to risk being slain by my love object.
 But now I have children, and despite my attempts to maintain a safe distance I am a walking wound, bleeding all over the place.
 My heart isn’t even on my sleeve; it’s gone feral, running wild in the world where I have no control over it.
 I am falling without a parachute into love with them.
 No one gets out alive.
 The Cure is playing in my head—“Killing an Arab”—.

 One way to take pain is to increase it, so that rather than something that is happening to you, you are doing it to yourself, which somehow feels better.
 This is the allure of masochism, taken in homeopathic doses in more mundane things, like jogging.
 Masochism is built into our muscles.
 We have to tear them to build them… I suspect the terror of beauty, the fear of being seduced beyond the capacity to resist, is a significant impulse within the history of the “anti-aesthetic” in art, from Picasso and Les Demoiselles, to conceptual art, to Bad Painting, to noise rock and punk, even to minimalism, and I would go so far as to say any species of iconoclasm, which resists the seductive quality of the image.
 The anti-aesthetic object might be at the opposite end of the spectrum from, which is to say the same thing as the fetish object.
 They possess an equal charge to one under its spell.
 Kill the girl preemptively (metaphorically speaking) and she can’t hurt me.
-The anti-aesthetic object admits the allure of seduction by the energy of its resistance.
+The anti-aesthetic object admits the allure of seduction by the intensity of its resistance.

 The black walnut plywood was leftover from the kitchen I built for an artist friend, which had been before that, leftover from deconstructed office cabinets.
 She doesn’t live there anymore and I don’t know what’s happened to the kitchen since she separated from her husband, and if he is still eating his breakfast there in her kitchen, amidst her aesthetic ecology.
 We shared vulnerabilities, artist lefties with children, apologetic for all of the trappings of domestic life but proud of our children.
 Most kitchens are gendered female compensatory, like sports cars or basement wood shops for aging men like myself.
 And sometimes they are strong enough to overcome domestic ennui.
 The friend who commissioned the table could have spent less at IKEA.
 But the table represents something for her beyond how it functions, and how nice it might look with nothing on it.
 Her life is ordered by the needs of children and family life, punctuated by the systemic failures of our commitments to supporting and nurturing the raising of children.
 Fostering the creation of an object of daily use from a friend is an economic act that supports my livelihood while meeting her functional needs.